andrew-codes/interview-prep/content/README.md

 ## Overview

 These are my notes and study guide I've compiled to prepare me for staff engineering interviews.
 These are ever changing and being updated as I learn and record more.

+It is best consumed locally via Obsidian.
+Simply download or clone the [repo](https://github.com/andrew-codes/interview-prep) and open the content directory within Obsidian.
+It may also be consumed secondarily via the [web version](https://andrew-codes.github.io/interview-prep).

 ## Table of Contents